Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/utilities.md

 `GameState.cs` defines what is common across all GameStates, regardless of game.

-`TemplateGameState.cs` represents the GameStates in our template game.
+`TemplateGameState.cs` represents the GameStates in the template.

 ### Interfaces